SalvishGoomanee/Deep-neural-networks-based-approaches/README.md

 # Deep Learning literature

-In this post, I list the papers I have been reading and studying pertaining to the implementations of deep learning algorithms in various fields.
+In this repository, I list the papers I have been reading and studying pertaining to the implementations of deep learning algorithms in various fields.

 Notes and/or comments on those papers, if any will be included next to each paper.